-The front panel LCD provides the Frequency, Inductance, and Count (2EC, 4EC only) display views.
-The Loop Frequency, $\Delta L/L\%$, Loop Inductance, DEFLECTOMETER[®] Pie Graph, DEFLECTOMETER[®] Numeric Value, DEFLECTOMETER[®] Streaming Graph, Frequency Stability Graph, Sensitivity Level, Mode of Operation, and Vehicle Counting Accumulator can be viewed on the front panel LCD.
+The front panel LCD provides the Frequency, Inductance, and Count (EC only) display views.
+The Loop Frequency, $\Delta L/L\%$, Loop Inductance, DEFLECTOMETER® Pie Graph, DEFLECTOMETER® Numeric Value, DEFLECTOMETER® Streaming Graph, Frequency Stability Graph, Sensitivity Level, Mode of Operation, and Vehicle Counting Accumulator can be viewed on the front panel LCD.

-The ORACLE offers a unique and very useful feature called the DEFLECTOMETER[®].
-The DEFLECTOMETER[®] display allows you to use visual and numeric aids to assist in determining the optimum sensitivity setting by showing the change in inductance caused by traffic moving over the loop.
-The DEFLECTOMETER[®] aids in setting the detector channels quickly and easily to the most optimum sensitivity level to ensure trouble-free detection of all vehicles, including motorcycles and high bed vehicles (see section 3.2.1).
+The ORACLE offers a unique and very useful feature called the DEFLECTOMETER®.
+The DEFLECTOMETER® display allows you to use visual and numeric aids to assist in determining the optimum sensitivity setting by showing the change in inductance caused by traffic moving over the loop.
+The DEFLECTOMETER® aids in setting the detector channels quickly and easily to the most optimum sensitivity level to ensure trouble-free detection of all vehicles, including motorcycles and high bed vehicles (see section 3.2.1).
 Sensitivity can be adjusted in real-time with a vehicle continuously occupying the detection zone.

-The CALL outputs are fail-safe and conform to TS2-2016 standards.
-Call outputs are optically isolated.
+The CALL outputs are fail-safe relays and conform to TS1-1989 standards.
+Solid State outputs may be requested as an option (Model ORACLE S1ES or ORACLE S2ES).
 The ORACLE detectors will tune to any loop and lead-in inductance between 20 and 2500 microHenries and will provide satisfactory operation with lead-ins as long as 5000 feet.
-Delay, Extend and User-Defined timing functions are included.
+Delay, Extend and User-Defined timing functions are included with the ORACLE Series II.

-The ORACLE 2EC and 4EC models add the AccurateCount (Vehicle Counting) feature that enables vehicles to be counted with vehicle totals displayed on the LCD panel.
-The AccurateCount output (ORACLE 2EC only) also provides a secondary output for each channel for every vehicle in the loop zone at the same time.
+The ORACLE S1EC and S2EC add the AccurateCount (Vehicle Counting) feature that enables vehicles to be counted with vehicle totals displayed on the LCD panel.
+The AccurateCount output also provides a secondary output for each channel for every vehicle in the loop zone at the same time.
 The unit can be programmed on each channel for one loop to eight loops connected together in series.